ChalmersGU-data-structure-courses/dsabook/src/markdown/12-graphs/04-minimum-spanning-trees.md

 cheaper MST could be had by removing any one of the edges in the cycle.
 Thus, the MST is a free tree with $|\mathbf{V}| - 1$ edges.
-The name "minimum-cost spanning tree" comes from the fact that the required set of edges forms a tree, it spans the vertices (i.e., it connects them together), and it has minimum cost.
+The name "minimum-cost spanning tree" comes from the fact that the required set of edges forms a tree, it spans the vertices (That is, it connects them together), and it has minimum cost.
 @Fig:GraphMST shows the MST for an example graph.